2.4L Ecotec Oil Consumption – Causes & Solutions

 Piston rings fit around the piston and slide against the cylinder wall.
 They serve to seal the combustion chamber and control the flow of oil around the piston.
 Piston rings also transfer heat from the piston to the cylinder wall and help to maintain proper engine compression.
 In the case of the 2.4L Ecotec, GM’s thin, low-tension, piston rings do not provide a good enough seal within the crankcase.
 As a result, oil is allowed to leak into the combustion chamber, burning off and creating carbon deposits inside the chamber, fouling the spark plugs, and creating excess smoke from the exhaust.

-2.4L Ecotec Oil Cooling Jet Intensity
+Oil Cooling Jet Intensity

-To further compound the issue with the piston rings, the 2.4L Ecotec is equipped with oil cooling jets to help lower internal temperatures.
-Oil cooling jets spray pressurized oil into the cylinders to keep the pistons cool.
-In theory, this is a good idea, as lower temperatures reduce friction and extend the life of the engine.
-However, the GM Ecotec’s oil jets add additional oil to the area where the piston rings already struggle to retain oil, causing even more issues.
+However, the oil jets add additional oil to the area where the piston rings already struggle to retain oil, causing even more issues.
 Since the oil from the jets comes out in a pressurized stream, they can cause even more piston ring damage.
 While the thought was certainly there, GM’s execution of cooling jets is more detrimental than beneficial.

-Faulty 2.4L Ecotec Crankcase Ventilation System
+Faulty Crankcase Ventilation System

 While this problem would technically be classified as an oil leak issue rather than an oil consumption issue, it is still important to mention here, as it has affected numerous 2.4L Ecotec vehicles.
 An engine’s PCV system is crucial in preventing harmful vapors from building up in the engine by recycling them back into the combustion process.
 The PCV system uses a valve to draw air from the engine’s crankcase and into the intake manifold.

 In addition, the PCV system also helps to maintain proper engine oil levels.
 It does this by reducing the pressure inside the engine, preventing oil leaks and consumption.
 However, 2.4L Ecotec I4 engines are known to develop PCV blockages from moisture, sludge buildup, and even ice.
 This can cause excess pressure to build up in the crankcase, eventually blowing out the rear main seal.
 This will allow oil to escape, eventually leading to extremely low engine oil.
-Outside of the class action lawsuit for faulty 2.4 Ecotec piston rings, 2.4L Ecotec PCV problems also have their own lawsuit.
+Outside of the class action lawsuit for faulty 2.4 Ecotec piston rings, 2.4L Ecotec PCV problems also have their own lawsuit

 Funny enough, the opposite issue has been known to occur on the 2.4 Ecotec.
 The PCV system can also extract more than just harmful gasses from the crankcase and strip oil off of the valvetrain, sending it through the intake and into the combustion chamber.
 This can lead to even more oil consumption.
 All-in-all, the GM Ecotec’s PCV system is less than perfect.